 XBee Central Heating Control via Raspberry Pi

-Following from the previous post detailing the plans to build an XBee & Raspberry Pi central heating controller we have now built the control board and written the Microchip Pic code to connect to the Drayton Lifestyle LP522 central heating programmer.
+Following the previous post detailing the plans to build an XBee & Raspberry Pi central heating controller we have now built the control board and written the Microchip Pic code to connect to the Drayton Lifestyle LP522 central heating programmer.

 The circuit was mocked up on a breadboard (photo below) and then a custom PCB was designed using Diptrace and etched to build the new control board.

-The code (available on github) gives us the following commands when sent via the XBee serial port.
+The code (available on GitHub) gives us the following commands when sent via the XBee serial port.

 - h = Hot water on